Watch this clip to know when to get help if you are having angina.

 A heart murmur is blood flow that makes a noise because of a problem in or near the heart.
 See how a heart murmur occurs, and when it's a cause for concern.

 Varicose veins are swollen, enlarged veins most often found in the legs.
-They are often blue or purple in color and may bulge, twist, and stand out under the skin.
+They are often blue or purple and may bulge, twist, and stand out under the skin.
 Read on to learn how to care for them.

 If you have poor blood flow in your leg veins, blood doesn't flow back up to your heart as well as it should.
 The pressure in the veins rises, and your leg tissue doesn't get enough oxygen.
 An ulcer can form as a result.
 Here's how to care for yourself at home.